section-engineering-education/engineering-education/content/articles/how-to-implement-k-fold-cross-validation/index.md

 The most typical strategy in machine learning is to divide a data set into training and validation sets.
 70:30 or 80:20 could be the split ratio.
 It is the holdout method. <!--more-->
 The problem with this strategy is that we don't know if a high validation accuracy indicates a good model.
 What if the part of the data we utilized for validation turned out to be a success?
 Would our model still be accurate if we used a different section of the data set as a validation set?
 These are some questions that K-fold CV answers.

+### Prerequisites
-To follow along wwith this tutorial, you need to have:
+To follow along with this tutorial, you need to have:
-- The Wisconsin Breast Cancer data set [here](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)
+- The Wisconsin Breast Cancer data set.
+You can find it [here](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)
 - Google Colaboratory or Jupyter Notebook

 ### Outline